Assault Lawyer in Austin, Temple & Georgetown Texas

 - Aggravated assault with serious bodily injury

-- Aggravated Sexual Assault
+- Aggravated sexual assault

-Ranging from a second degree felony to a first degree felony, aggravated assault charges are no small matter.
+Ranging from a second–degree felony to a first–degree felony, aggravated assault charges are no small matter.
 Even if you are only convicted of a Class A assault charge, you can be sentenced to one year in jail and/or $4,000 in fines.
-Aggravated assault charges are subject to second degree felony charges that can be punished by 20 years in prison and a $10,000 fine.
+Aggravated assault charges are subject to second–degree felony charges that can be punished by up to 20 years in prison and a $10,000 fine.

-Assault cases typically have many moving parts.
-Tempers are often high and feelings are hurt.
-Every case is different.
-It is extremely important to investigate all the evidence in an assault case to best serve a client.
+I’ve found that it is extremely important to investigate all the evidence.
 For example, I find it’s useful to visit the scene of an assault.
 Many times even something as simple as the layout of a room can be useful in impeaching a witness on the stand.
-I invite you to contact me for a free consultation to discuss possible defenses in your assault case.
+No matter what comes our way, both in and outside of the courtroom, I will represent you through the entire process.